 Everybody’s a little bit different.

 Some prefer a video record analysis.
-Some people want to meet every month to review, which is totally fine, and some people want to be able to ask questions multiple times a month, which is fine as well.
-We just need to understand what’s best for you.
+Some clients want to meet every month to review and some people want to be able to ask questions multiple times a month.

 All clients get a dashboard of results sent to them.
 The dashboard is usually a lot more metrics than what they care to understand, but we like to have the live metric available.